giellalt/lang-hil/hil.md

 The Usage extents are marked using following tags:

-The nominals are inflected in the following Case and Number
+Article Tags

+Pronoun Tags

 The possession is marked as such:
 The comparative forms are:
 Numerals are classified under:
 Verb moods are:
+Verb voices are:
-Verb personal forms are:
+Verb Aspects are:
 Other verb forms are

+Adjective Tags

 * +Symbol = independent symbols in the text stream, like £, €, ©
 Special symbols are classified with: